sredevopsorg/ghost-on-kubernetes/README.md

     ![Docker Scout Report - Ghost on Kubernetes Image](https://raw.githubusercontent.com/sredevopsorg/ghost-on-kubernetes/main/docs/images/dockerhub-ngeorger.png)

 - New Entrypoint flow, using a Node.js script executed by the unprivileged Node user inside the Distroless container, which updates the default themes and starts the Ghost application, an operation that is performed inside the Distroless container itself.
-- We use the latest version of Ghost 5 (when the image is built).
+- We use the latest version of Ghost 6 (when the image is built).

 ## Recent updates and changes

 We've made some significant updates to improve the security and efficiency of our Ghost implementation on Kubernetes:

+- **Updated Ghost v6**: We are using the new Ghost v6, please check the [Official Docs](https://docs.ghost.org/update) for more details.
 - **Updated NodeJS version**: From Iron LTS (Node v20) into Jod LTS (Node v22)
 - **Multi-arch support**: The images are now multi-arch, with support for amd64 and arm64.
 - **Distroless Image**: We use [@GoogleContainerTools](https://github.com/GoogleContainerTools)'s [Distroless NodeJS](https://github.com/ogleContainerTools/distroless/blob/main/examples/nodejs/Dockerfile) as the execution environment for the final image.
 Distroless images e minimal images that contain only the necessary components to run the application, making them more secure and efficient than aditional images.